reowst/sdk/FAQ.md

 ## Can there be a different bandwidth envelope up and down?

 Yes.
-Game protocols are often asymmetric, so you may specify different envelopes for traffic up from the client to the server, and down from the server to the client.
+Game protocols are often asymmetric, so you may specify different envelopes for client to server traffic and server to client traffic.

 ## Is the bandwidth envelope per-server, or per-player